KoljaB/Linguflex/README.md

 ## Investment Data 📊
 ´stocks_portfolio´
 - Function: Retrieves investment portfolio data and summarizes it.
+- Note: Portfolio links are written in config.txt as "comdirect Musterportfolio"

 **Example:**
 - *"How are my stocks doing"*